Wasilla, Alaska: History

 Glacial ice sheets covered most of the northern hemisphere during the last glacial period, between 26,500 and 19,000–20,000 years ago, until they disappeared between 10,000 and about 7,000 years ago.
 Early humans moved through the area and left evidence of their passage.
 The Matanuska-Susitna valley was eventually settled by the Dena'ina Alaska natives who utilized the fertile lands and fishing opportunities of Cook Inlet.
 The Dena'ina are one of the eleven sub-groups comprising the indigenous Athabaskan groups extending down Canada's western coast.
 The area around downtown Wasilla was known to the Dena'ina as Benteh, which translates as "among the lakes".
 Near the mouth of the Matanuska River, the town of Knik was settled about 1880.
 In 1900, the Willow Creek Mining District was established to the north and Knik thrived as a mining settlement.

 In 1917, the U.S. government planned the Alaska Railroad to intersect the Carle Wagon Road (present Wasilla-Fishhook Road) which connected Knik and the mines.
 Local businesses and residents rushed to buy land nearby, and Knik declined.
 Wasilla Station was named for the nearby Wasilla Creek.
-Local miners used the name "Wassila Creek", referring to Wassila, a chief of the Dena'ina.
+Local miners used the name "Wasilla Creek", referring to Wassila, a chief of the Dena'ina.
 There are two sources cited for the name, one being derived from a Dena'ina word meaning "breath of air" while another stating Dena'ina derived it from the Russian name Васи́лий Vasilij.
 As Knik declined into a ghost town, Wasilla served early fur trappers and miners working the gold fields at Cache Creek and Willow Creek.
 More than 200 farm families from the Upper Midwest were moved into the Matanuska and Susitna valleys in 1935 as part of a U.S. government program to start a new farming community to counteract this trend; their linguistic influence is still audible in the region.